 The Miraculous Catch of Fish

-The story of the miraculous catch of fish is found in three of the four Gospels.
+One of Season 1 of The Chosen's most dramatic scenes is the miraculous catch of fish is originally found in three of the four Gospels.

 And when a story appears that many times in the Bible, it must be important.